Roboexotica

-Roboexotica (sometimes spelled: Roböxotica) is an annual festival and conference where scientists, researchers, computer experts and artists from all over the world build cocktail robots and discuss technological innovation, futurology and science fiction.
+Roboexotica (sometimes spelled: Roböxotica) is an annual festival and conference where scientists, researchers, computer experts and artists from all over the world build "cocktail robots" capable of mixing, serving or consuming cocktails.
+The conference covers the subjects of technological innovation, futurology and science fiction.

 Roboexotica is also an ironic attempt to criticize techno-triumphalism and to dissect technological hypes.

 The festival is currently produced by art collective monochrom.
+The artistic directors are Johannes Grenzfurthner and Günther Friesinger.
 Until 2018, the festival was a cooperation of monochrom, Shifz, and the 'Bureau for Philosophy' (of the Department of Philosophy, University of Vienna).

 The festival is usually held in the end of November or early December.